 Drug Testing for Drug & Alcohol Addiction in Ontario

 The province of Ontario has the largest populations of people living within a major metropolitan area.
 The Greater Toronto Area has a very large and dense population of people, and what comes with these large populations is drug and alcohol problems that occur within these large urban centers.
 In order to help people who are addicted to drugs and alcohol, there are hundreds of different drug treatment centers throughout the province, all offering unique and traditional treatment methods to combat addiction and substance abuse issues.
-One method of deterring people from using drugs, or to ensure a person remains drug free is the drug-testing process.
+One method of deterring people from using drugs, or to ensure a person remains drug-free is the drug-testing process.
 Throughout the province of Ontario are well over 25 various businesses that offer drug testing services.
-This can be within the capacity of a laboratory setting or simply selling supplies to organizations or individuals who require the ability to drug test on site.
+This can be within the capacity of a laboratory setting or simply selling supplies to organizations or individuals who require the ability to drug test on-site.
 There are some different ways as to which a drug test can be administered, and the most common and inexpensive way to do a urine drug test is a urine test.
 This is done with collecting a urine sample and using specifically designed strips put into the urine to detect what drugs the person has been using.
 Drugs do not remain in the urine for very long, depending upon the drug this can be from one to three days to upwards of a week.

 What is drug testing?

 The drug-testing process involves a specific evaluation of a person's urine, blood, hair, or other bodily fluids to determine if there are any illegal substances within the person's body.
 Drug tests can be administered within numerous different circumstances, and for example, this may include pre-employment screening or some type of work-related drug testing.
 These types of drug tests help deter internal drug use among workers or contract workers, but each company or organization will have specific internal polices.
-There is also college/university, and professional sports drug testing, which is the most common done for performance-enhancing drugs.
+There is also college/university, and professional sports drug testing, which is the most commonly done for performance-enhancing drugs.
 This type of drug testing is often seen in the news within professional and amateur sports.
-Other forms of drug testing include testing that is safety-related, and is commonly done when an employee's job is requiring high safety constrictions that may affect his or her on the job physical and mental abilities.
+Other forms of drug testing include testing that is safety-related and is commonly done when an employee's job is requiring high safety constrictions that may affect his or her on the job physical and mental abilities.
 There is also drug testing that can take place after an accident that may have taken place while driving a vehicle or while on the job.
-This type of testing is usually administered if a person has been charged with a DUI and is court ordered to drug rehabilitation that requires drug testing.
+This type of testing is usually administered if a person has been charged with a DUI and is court-ordered to a drug rehabilitation that requires drug testing.